Export Reports to Microsoft Word, Excel, and RTF

 5. Template Syntax

 5.1.
-Template directives
+Template Directives

-{# <tag>[: attributes] #}
+{# <tag>[: attributes] #} (variables)

-{# <tag>: attributes #} … {# end<tag> #}
+{# <tag>: attributes #} … {# end<tag> #} (sections)

-{# name: F=c, L=en #}
+Example: {# name: F=c, L=en #}

 5.2.
 Tables